Friedrich42/murrr.space/content/posts/how-this-blog-was-created.md

 ## Assumptions

+* You can work with terminal (bash, zsh, fish, etc.).
 * You can work with [git](https://git-scm.com/) and familiar with [git flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
-* You are familiar with [cloudflare](https://www.cloudflare.com/), ideally worked with it earlier.
+* You are familiar with [cloudflare](https://www.cloudflare.com/), ideally worked with it earlier and your domain is parked on cloudflare.
 * You are familiar with [hugo](https://gohugo.io/)

 ## Tech stack